 If you are currently locked into a fixed rate deal, you won’t notice the effects straight away, but could face a very different market when you come to re-mortgage further down the line.

-Buy-to-let investors may well be the worst affected by any rate increases.
+may well be the worst affected by any rate increases.
 No surprises there then – after the slew of legislation last year making BTL more challenging for landlords.
 Changes in the law will mean that mortgage interest payments, which were once deductible as a business expense, will be fully taxable by 2020, making margins even tighter.

 Is it too late to act?